nirenjan/libx52/docs/design/libusbx52.md

 # Design Overview

-Unfortunately, the automake infrastructure does not support the use of LD_PRELOAD because it is deemed "non-portable" in the automake sense.
-As a result, this is now up to a test runner application to implement a method to control the data passed between two processes.
+The build system does not wire up `LD_PRELOAD` for this library: using it is left to the test runner, which must arrange for the stub to be preloaded and control the data passed between processes.

 # Data Structures